 The Honeywell HCM350B is a powerful, convenient to use, and easy-to-clean humidifier that is ideal for use in small to medium-sized spaces.
 All its parts, including the tank and tray, can be quickly detached and reattached; therefore, you can clean them fast using your dishwasher.

-Although the humidifier dissipates cool mist, the mist is completely free of germs.
-This humidifier’s unique UV technology is 99% effective in killing all the germs that may be found in hard water, including bacteria.
+This humidifier is completely free of germs and it’s unique UV technology is 99% effective in killing all the germs that may be found in hard water, including bacteria.
 Thus, you do not have to worry about your humidifier growing molds or people at home breathing contaminated air.

 The evaporative technology complements the UV light technology to make this humidifier highly effective.
 The moisture is blown from a special wicking filter that helps control the amount of moisture discharged into the air.
 Thus, this humidifier automatically maintains humidity levels between 40% and 60%.